Belgium holds two terrorism suspects after Paris attacks

 BRUSSELS Two people detained in Belgium on Saturday are being held on terrorism charges for their suspected role in the attacks on Paris, Belgian federal prosecutors said on Monday.

-The two, about whom officials gave no details, face charges of leading a terrorist attack and taking part in the activities of a terrorist organisation.
+The two, about whom officials gave no details, face charges of leading a terrorist attack and taking part in the activities of a terrorist organization.

 Five other people also detained on Saturday were released after going before a judge.